Ferrite-FEM/FerriteCon/2024/index.md

 using Ferrite.jl, followed by a hackathon where participants can discuss and solve current challenges with the library.

-The program will be similar to the ones from previous years, please have a look at previous editions:
+The program will be similar to the program from previous years, please have a look at previous editions:
 - [FerriteCon 2022 (Braunschweig, Germany)](/2022/)
 - [FerriteCon 2023 (Bochum, Germany)](/2023/)